fluxninja/aperture/docs/content/get-started/integrations/flow-control/envoy/istio.md

 ## Uninstall

-You can uninstall the Istio EnvoyFilter installed above by following below
+You can uninstall the Istio EnvoyFilter installed above by following the following steps:
-steps:

 1. Uninstall the Aperture istioconfig: